bmvdgeijn/WASP/mapping/README.md

 	    paired-end option is used two files ending with .fq1.gz and .fq2.gz will be output.

 	Note: Reads that overlap indels are currently excluded and will not be present in any of the 'remap' files or the input.keep.bam file.
-For this reason the total number of reads will not add up to the number of reads in the input.sort.bam file.
+For this reason the total number of reads will not add up to the number of reads provided in the input.sort.bam file.

 #### Example:
 	python find_intersecting_snps.py ${LANE_NAME}_out/accepted_hits.quality.bam SNP_files/